 Legendary Russian author Leo Tolstoy – no, he isn’t an agent for the Kremlin – wrote: “The two most powerful warriors are patience and time.”
 The right will apply the pressure, but it is employing long-term strategies to attain their goals, not short-term outbursts that make you appear hysterical and crazy, turning off the sane population, something the left knows all too well these days.

 What do you think of Saul Alinsky’s Rule Eight?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com